 A Coalition investing in a series of world firsts despite the huge pressures on the public purse: the first ever national bank devoted to green investment; the first ever Carbon Capture and Storage project at commercial scale; in just four months, the greenest ever Olympic and Paralympic Games

 A brisk repetition technique rounded off this speech by the deputy Prime Minister.
-Now who’s next in line for a Green speech?
+Now, who’s next in line for a Green speech?
 George Osborne?
+Maybe, but we really doubt it.